 In the lead conversion process, the first conversion is all about your marketing.
 You can do a lot of things to attract your target audience.
 However, not everybody will become a lead.
 For example, if you use web and Google AdWords to attract new leads 🧲, you have web-ads, clicks and visitors with only some of them showing interest in your business by filling web-forms or giving you a call.
 This first conversion has a direct effect on the overall cost of your leads.
 The better your first conversion is, the lower your cost for leads will be.

 Most businesses, especially among SMB’s, are very concerned with getting more leads and the cost of acquisition.
 They are spending a lot of money and resources to buy more clicks or to get better first conversion.
+Some teams also explore off-page authority services to influence organic discovery; used thoughtfully, they’re just one lever among many.
 But here’s the thing, leads do not equal customers.
 You will never grow your sales until you begin to focus on 2nd conversion, from lead to customer 🎯.
 For example, for an e-commerce business, implementing checkout page optimization techniques can significantly enhance your conversion rates and turn more leads into paying customers, ultimately boosting your sales revenue.

 Second Conversion